 If $\Y$ is trivially ordered, i.e., if $S = I_\Y$, then $[\Y,\Z]_\below$ is equal to $\Y^\Z$ as a quantum set because $\Eval \circ (J_\W \times I_\Y)$ is trivially monotone as a function $\W \times \Y \to \Z$.
 Hence, the quantum function set $\Y^\Z$ is canonically ordered.

-\begin{example} Let $\X$ be a quantum set.
+\begin{example} Let $\X$ be a quantum set, and as before, let $\mathbf 1$ be the quantum set whose only atom is $\CC$.
 Then, $[\X, `\RR]_\below$ is equal to $`\RR^\X$ as a quantum set, and hence the quantum function set $`\RR^\X$ is canonically ordered.
 Functions $\mathbf 1 \to `\RR^\X$ are in canonical bijection with functions $\X \to `\RR$, which are in canonical bijection with the self-adjoint operators in $\ell(\X)$, the set of all operators that are affiliated with $\ell^\infty(\X)$ \cite{Kornell2}*{Proposition 11.2}.
 In this sense, $`\RR^\X$ is the quantum set of observables on $\X$.
 Under this correspondence, the order on functions $\mathbf 1 \to `\RR^\X$ corresponds to the so-called spectral order on self-adjoint operators \cite{Olson}: We reason in the notation of \cite{Kornell2}*{Proposition 11.2}, where $e_\alpha \in \ell^\infty(`\RR)$ is the atomic projection corresponding to a real number $\alpha$ and $r \in \ell(`\RR)$ is the self-adjoint operator defined by $re_\alpha = \alpha e_\alpha$ for all $\alpha \in \RR$.
 Using brackets to notate spectral projections and real numbers to denote the corresponding functions $\{*\} \to \RR$, we reason that for all functions $F, G\: \X \to `\RR$,

 The first equivalence follows by Lemma \ref{lem:order between functions}; the second equivalence follows by Lemma \ref{lem:coproduct order}(b); the third equivalence follows by Proposition \ref{appendix.A.2}; the fourth equivalence is logical; the fifth equivalence follows by \cite{Kornell2}*{Proposition B.8}; the sixth equivalence follows by the functional calculus.
 The seventh equivalence follows from \cite{Kornell2}*{Proposition 5.4} because this proposition implies that $[a \leq \lambda] = \sum_{\alpha \leq \lambda} [a = \alpha]$ for all $a \in \ell^\infty(\X)$ and all $\lambda \in \RR$ and hence for all $a \in \ell(\X)$ and all $\lambda \in \RR$. \end{example}